aws/aws-cdk/packages/@aws-cdk/aws-events-targets/README.md

 * Start a StepFunctions state machine
 * Queue a Batch job
 * Make an AWS API call
+* Put a record to a Kinesis stream

 See the README of the `@aws-cdk/aws-events` library for more information on CloudWatch Events.